jzitnik-dev/automatic-bio-changer/readme.md

 If you type 2, text will be updated every 2 minutes.

-Do not put this number under 0.5 minutes or you'll be probably banned for spamming the discord API.
+Do not put this number under 0.5 minutes or you'll be probably suspended for spamming the API.
 ### webserver
 webserver key sould have a information about the webserver